pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-audio.md

 ![Audio MIDI Setup](https://github.com/pazcharles02/OBS-and-Twitch-Livestreaming/blob/gh-pages/assets/images/Audio%20MIDI%20Setup.png?raw=true "Audio MIDI Setup Screenshot")

 **5.** To be able to hear both your microphone and game/computer capture audio, we need to create a multi output device that contains those two audio outputs.
+Click on the "+" button (See 1 in the photo below) and click on the drop-down "Create Multi-Output Device" (See 2 in the photo below).
+Next, you want to select the

 ![Create Multiple Output Device](https://github.com/pazcharles02/OBS-and-Twitch-Livestreaming/blob/gh-pages/assets/images/Create%20Multiple%20Output%20Device.png?raw=true "Create Multiple Output Device Screenshot")